PiotrPiwowarski/Facebookly/README.md

 # Facebookly

-This is a social networking API written in Java/Spring Boot and MySQL
+This is a social networking API written in Java/Spring Boot

 # Docker Image
 ```